Last updated 19th May, 2025

 The main danger of carrying out your own damp survey is that there is a high possibility that you may miss something vital that a professional would recognise as an issue.

-Missing even the smallest sign of damp in your home could result in major damp issues in the future, that may cost a small fortune to resolve.
+Missing even the smallest sign of damp in your home could result in major damp issues in the future, which may cost a small fortune to resolve.
 It's better to seek the help of a professional and pay a few hundred now than to risk doing it yourself and racking up thousands of pounds in the future.

 If you are determined to do your own DIY damp survey, going off what you can see with your eyes could leave you at risk.
-You may want to invest in some tools such as electronic moisture metres which can read the level of damp in a wall where you may not yet see damp.
+You may want to invest in some tools such as electronic moisture metres, which can read the level of damp in a wall where you may not yet see damp.

 However, high-quality tools like these can cost upwards of £100 (many even costing £400+), and by this point, it is already more cost-efficient to hire a professional surveyor.